-Selecting a Competitive Business Name Article by Heidi WiesenfelderEdited & published by ZiwilsonIf you are deciding how to name your business, you know there are many considerations when selecting a business name.
-Some are obvious, but others are often ignored by new business owners and this can have negative consequences for business success.
+Selecting a Competitive Business Name – If you are deciding how to name your business, you know there are many considerations when selecting a business name.
+Some are obvious, but others are often ignored by new business owners.
+This can have negative consequences for business success.
 What should you know to make this decision?

-For instance, “Kewl, Kitch N Krafts” or something else cute and creative that is not spelled the way it sounds may be the right choice for your business, but be aware of the potential ramifications, especially now that people will often be searching for you by typing in an internet search engine.
+For instance, “Kewl, Kitch N Krafts” or something else cute and creative that is not spelled the way it sounds may be the right choice for your business.
+But, be aware of the potential ramifications.
+This especially now that people will often be searching for you by typing in an internet search engine.

-Or, do you wonder if perhaps the first part is pronounced “kyoowl” based on someone’s name, or whether the middle part is “kitchen” or “kitch and”?
+Or, do you wonder if perhaps the first part is pronounced “kyoowl” based on someone’s name?
+Or whether the middle part is “kitchen” or “kitch and”?
 It can definitely be difficult to determine pronunciation for uncommon words and spellings, so put some thought into this.

-The benefit of doing so is that you can be more sure that people will remember your business name correctly and be able to find you, even if you only mention it once.
-On the other hand, you may like the discussion that ensues when people ask you to repeat the name and clarify what it means or why you chose it.
+The benefit of doing so is that you can be more surer that people will remember your business name correctly.
+They’ll be able to find you, even if you only mention it once.
+On the other hand, you may like the discussion that ensues when people ask you to repeat the name.
+Giving you the chance to clarify what it means or why you chose it.

-Domain name availability: Regardless of whether you already have a business website or will be waiting until you’ve built your business further, you will at some point want to have an internet presence, even if it is just to have a description of your company with contact information or a simple blog.
+Domain name availability: Regardless of whether you already have a business website or will be waiting until you’ve built your business further, you will at some point want to have an internet presence.
+Even if it is just to have a description of your company with contact information or a simple blog.

 Tone: In creating your business name, think not only about telling people what your business is called so that they can find you, but also about the need to attract the right people to you.

 In our increasingly global market, you would be wise to determine whether your name might have an unexpected connotation in another language or society.
 Particularly a connotation that would offend others.
 When you do an online search to see if your business name is already in use, you can also watch for other uses of the term.

-Once you have made your decision, remember to register your new “doing business as” (DBA) or fictitious business name with appropriate agencies as well.
+Once you have made your decision, remember to register your new doing business as (DBA) or fictitious business name with appropriate agencies as well.

 Great Names for a IT Tech Brand: